NASAWorldWind/WorldWindServerKit/README.md

 ## Building

 The Server Kit uses [Apache Maven](http://maven.apache.org/) for a build system.
-To build GeoServer and its dependencies run maven from the root of the repository.
+To build GeoServer and its dependencies run maven from the root of the WWSK repository.

     $ mvn clean install

 ## Running

+### Option 1.
+Deploy the WAR file
-* Deploy the worldwind-geoserver.war file (found in the worldwind-geoserver/target folder) to your servlet container, e.g., Apache Tomcat.
+Deploy the worldwind-geoserver.war file (found in the worldwind-geoserver/target folder) to your preferred servlet container, e.g., Apache Tomcat.
+Then point your browser to the wwgs web context on your server.

+### Option 2.
+Run in NetBeans
+Simply invoke "Run" on the WorldWind GeoServer Application module (worldwind-geoserver) and NetBeans will automatically deploy the war file to your configured application server and launch your browser (typically http://localhost:8084/wwgs/index.html).

+### Option 3.
+Embedded Jetty Server
-* To test with a local Jetty Server, run the preconfigured jetty-maven-plugin from the root of the WorldWind GeoServer Application module (worldwind-geoserver).
+Run the preconfigured jetty-maven-plugin from the root of the WorldWind GeoServer Application module (worldwind-geoserver).

+    $ mvn jetty:run

 Then point your browser to http://localhost:8080/wwgs/index.html

+### Option 4.
+Deploy a stand-alone distribution
+Copy and unzip a binary distribution (found in the worldwind-geoserver-dist/target folder) to a folder on your target computer.
+Then navigate to the root of the distribution folder and launch the appropriate startup script found in the bin folder.

+Windows example:

+    C:\...> bin\startup.bat

+Linux example

-    $ mvn jetty:run
+    $ ./bin/startup.sh

-* To run in NetBeans, simply invoke "Run" on the WorldWind GeoServer Application module (worldwind-geoserver) and NetBeans will automatically deploy the war file to your configured application server and launch your browser.
+Then point your browser to http://localhost:8080/wwgs/index.html

 ## Bugs